Rosemary (Rosmarinus officinalis Linn.) is a common

 anti-tumor activity.

-What's in Rosemary?
+What's in rosemary herb?

-The most important constituents of rosemary are carnosol, carnosic
+The most important constituents are carnosol, carnosic

 acid, caffeic acid and its derivatives such as rosmarinic acid.
 These compounds have